SAP Business Technology Platform

 • NON_MENDIX_PUBLIC_CLOUD – must be set to true when using Datadog, Dynatrace, or other similar tools

-7.4.2.2 Unsupported Environment Variables
+Unsupported Environment Variables

-8 Databases in SAP BTP
+Databases in SAP BTP

 Mendix needs access to a relational database back end and can run using different types of database.
-For deployment to SAP BTP, you have the choice of PostgreSQL, Hyperscaler Option or SAP HANA.
+For deployment to SAP BTP, you have the choice of PostgreSQL, Hyperscaler Option, or SAP HANA.

-8.1 Running Mendix on PostgreSQL, Hyperscaler Option
+Running Mendix on PostgreSQL, Hyperscaler Option

-8.1.1 SAP Hyperscaler PostgreSQL Configurator
+SAP Hyperscaler PostgreSQL Configurator

-On the new page which is displayed you can set the required values for your SAP Hyperscaler PostgreSQL database.
+You can set the required values for your SAP Hyperscaler PostgreSQL database.
 Tooltips describe the values which you need to provide.

 Click Upload Configuration To Service to automatically apply the generated configuration to the PostgreSQL, Hyperscaler Option database service.
 Alternatively, click Download Configuration File to create the file which you can then use on the Services tab to configure your PostgreSQL, Hyperscaler Option database.

-8.2 Running Mendix on SAP HANA
+Running Mendix on SAP HANA

-8.2.1 SAP HANA Configuration for Full Accounts
+SAP HANA Configuration for Full Accounts

 To run a Mendix application on SAP BTP using SAP HANA as the database, there are two options.
-Both these options need to be set up in the SAP BTP cockpit.
+Both options need to be set up in the SAP BTP cockpit.
 You can choose one of the following options:

 • Provision the SAP HANA DB Service and make it available in your application space.